mhbeals/TEI-Close-Reading/README.md

 + Inside the speech marks for **key**, include the real full name of the person mentioned
 + In **from** and **to**, include their birth and death years, using ? for unknown years
 + In **role**, put the occupation, role or 'claim to fame' for this individual.
-+ In **rep**, put the URL (link) to the Dictionary of National Biography, Wikipedia or other biography website where you found this information.
++ In **ref**, put the URL (link) to the Dictionary of National Biography, Wikipedia or other biography website where you found this information.
 If there is a & in your link, you will need to replace this with &amp;amp;

 For places, surround your text with these